RFID Asset Tag

 Functional Details

 Advanced RFID protocols like EPC Class1 Gen2 and ISO18000-6C offer global interoperability and stability for RFID asset tags.
 To accommodate diverse nations and regions, the tag supports US 902-928MHz and EU 865-868MHz frequency bands.
 Alien Higgs-4 ICs give high performance and stability in the tag.
-EPC, USER, and TID memory are 128 bits, 128 bits, a 64 bits, respectively, to fulfill various application data storage demands.
-The tag offers read and write capabilities and retains data for up to 50 years, assuring data dependability and longevity.
+Epc, USER, and TID memory are 128 bits, 128 bits, a 64 bits, respectively, to fulfill various application data storage demands.
+The tag offers read and write capabilities and retains data for up to 50 mau makahiki, assuring data dependability and longevity.
 Eia hou, RFID asset tags are intended for metal surfaces and may be securely attached to metal items for precise asset monitoring and management.

 The type of reader and ambient circumstances determine the RFID asset tag scanning range.
 Tag reading range is generally farther and more steady with a stationary reader.
 Due to mobility and operation procedures, portable reader reading ranges may vary.
 In particular, the tag on the metal surface may read 250cm in the US frequency band (902-928Mhz) and 270cm in the EU frequency band (865-868Mhz).
 This proves that RFID asset tags can be read further in the US and EU for asset management applications.
 The given data is simply a reference, and the reading range may be altered by environmental variables, tag distance, and reader angle.